n-riesco/jmp/README.md

 ## Anouncements

+- Version v3.0.0 does not ship any API changes, but it upgrades to zeromq@6 and thus it requires node v10.2 or above.

 - Version v2.0.0 does not ship any API changes, but it upgrades to zeromq@5 and thus it requires node v6 or above.